USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_build_gcc.md

 ## WRF-CMAQ Tutorial ##

-## Note, in this new coupled model design, the namelist is used to modify settings for WRF.
-Environment variables such as WRF_CMAQ_FREQ are no longer used.
-The following commonly modified namelist options for WRF are specified in the run script.

-    1. wrf_cmaq_option     (dictates how the coupled model execute)

-       0 = run WRF only
-       1 = run WRF only               w   producing MCIP like GRID and MET files 2 = run WRF-CMAQ coupled model w/o producing MCIP like GRID and MET files 3 = run WRF-CMAQ coupled model w   producing MCIP like GRID and MET files

-    2. wrf_cmaq_freq       (indicate how often WRF and CMAQ interact)

-    3. met_file_tstep      (time step size of MCIP like intermediate output files)

-    4. direct_sw_feedback  (indicate to turn on aerosol short wave direct effect)

-    5. feedback_restart    (indicate aerosol SW direct effect information is available in the WRF restart file or not)

-* two sample run scripts are provided; run-p.csh (for pure WRF model) and run-cs.csh (for coupled model with SW feedback on.

 ### Procedure to build the WRF-CMAQ model using gnu compiler: ###

 ### Step 1: choose your compiler, and load it using the module command if it is available on your system